ironhack-labs/lab-dom-ironcontacts/README.md

 <br>

-### Iteration 3 | Like Buttons
+### Iteration 3 | Favorite Buttons

-Now that you have the *Delete* buttons working, let's move on to the *Like* buttons.
-Your task in this iteration is to repeat the process you followed in the previous iteration, but for the *Like* buttons.
-When clicked the *Like* button should toggle (add or remove) the `class` `"selected"` on the corresponding row.
+Now that you have the *Delete* buttons working, let's move on to the *Favorite* buttons.
+Your task in this iteration is to repeat the process you followed in the previous iteration, but for the *Favorite* buttons.
+When clicked the *Favorite* button should toggle (add or remove) the `class` `"selected"` on the corresponding row.
 You will need to do this in the same loop where you are creating the new table rows.
-As soon as you create a new table row, you should also add an event listener to the *Like* button of that row.
+As soon as you create a new table row, you should also add an event listener to the *Favorite* button of that row.
 Here are the steps you should follow:

-1. Get the *Like* button element from a newly created row.
+1. Get the *Favorite* button element from a newly created row.
-2. Add an event listener to the *Like* button element, for the `click` event.
+2. Add an event listener to the *Favorite* button element, for the `"click"` event.
-3. When the *Like* button is clicked, the `class` of the *row* element should be toggled between `class="btn-like"` and `class="btn-like selected"`.
-You can use the `element.classList.toggle()` method for this.
+3. When the button is clicked, the `class` of the *row* element should be toggled between `class="btn-favorite"` and `class="btn-favorite selected"`.
 4. The class `selected` will make the button appear red when clicked and gray (original color) when clicked again.
-You can see the CSS styles for the `selected` class in the `style.css` file.
+You can see the CSS styles for the `.selected` class in the `style.css` file.

 <br>